 Kristina joined Nature Communications in March 2017.
 She completed her MEng and PhD at Imperial College London, where she investigated real-time deformation of semi-solid aluminium-copper alloys using synchrotron X-ray tomography.
 She continued on at Imperial College as a postdoctoral scientist imaging semi-solid steels before extending her work to solid oxide fuel cells.
 Kristina handles manuscripts spanning all areas of metallurgy and materials under pressure.
 Kristina is based in the London office.

 Laura joined Nature Communications in February 2018.
 She completed her PhD in Physics in 2003 at University of Cagliari working on Monte-Carlo algorithms to evaluate hydrogen storage capabilities in nanostructured carbon materials.
 After a first post-doctoral experience she was appointed as Senior Research Associate at University of Zurich, where she received the Habilitation in Computational Material Science in 2014 working on novel carbon materials and hybrid interfaces for energy application.
-She handles manuscripts on computational material science, material chemistry.
-Laura is based in Berlin´s office.
+She handles manuscripts on computational materials science and materials chemistry.
+Laura is based in the Berlin office.

 BIO- AND ORGANIC CHEMISTRY TEAM

 The team handles content spanning organic, biological, and nanoscale chemistry, including homogeneous catalysis, functional organic materials, chemical soft matter, biomaterials and chemical biology.